-People can become sick between two days and four weeks after exposure.
-Some people who are infected may have no symptoms, while others may have a mild illness with fever, headache, chills, muscle aches, vomiting or diarrhea.
-Rarely, people who are infected may develop a life-threatening illness that affects their kidneys and liver.
+You can become sick between two days and four weeks after exposure.
+Some infected people may have no symptoms.
+Others may have a mild illness with:

 On rare occasions, severe illness can develop.
 This may cause kidney failure, liver failure or meningitis.